IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/enable-ibmcloud-workshop.md

 Step 9: Once all tests have successfully passed, the environment will be enabled for all IBMers to request a workshop.
 If you have additional feedback or ideas on how we can improve the workshop manager process or tool, please submit an enhancement request through our [IBM Technology Zone Aha enhancements portal](https://ibm.biz/techzone-enhancements) so our team can properly review and prioritize.

+## IBM Cloud email invite information

+When running an IBM Cloud environment workshop (except VMware), an email will be sent to instructors inviting instructors to the IBM Cloud account once the environments have finished provisioning.
+An email will also be sent to attendees once the environment is deployed and a student has already been assigned.
+NOTE: A student will have to login with workshop password to claim an environment or the instructor can assign student from the instructor page.

+## VMWare on IBM Cloud invite information

+VMWare on IBM Cloud workshops will not send an email inviting instructors or users to the IBM Cloud account.
+Access credentials will be provided on the instructor and student pages.

 ### Support

 IBMers - use the [#itz-workshop-support](https://ibm-techzone.slack.com/archives/CTA2MV9AM) slack channel